emilet16/GalaPresentation/README.md

 Instructions:

 1- Open PptBase.pptx from the templates folder.
 You can customize the layouts as you want to change the look of the final presentation.
+It is recommended to keep the same number of pictures per slide, as changing that requires changing the slidesLayout array in the code.

 2- Run the program from the Add-in tab in PowerPoint.